pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-roleassignment-add.md

 : The UniqueId (GUID) of the file to retrieve.
 Specify either `fileUrl` or `fileId` but not both

 `--principalId [principalId]`
 : The SharePoint Id of the principal.
 It may be either a user id or group id to add a role assignment for.
-Specify either upn, groupName or principalId.
+Specify either `upn`, `groupName`, or `principalId`.

 `--upn [upn]`
 : upn/email of user to assign role to.
-Specify either upn, groupName or principalId.
+Specify either `upn`, `groupName`, or `principalId`.

 `--groupName [groupName]`
 : The group name of Azure AD or SharePoint group.
-Specify either upn, groupName or principalId.
+Specify either `upn`, `groupName`, or `principalId`.

 `--roleDefinitionId [roleDefinitionId]`
 : ID of role definition.
-Specify either roleDefinitionId or roleDefinitionName but not both
+Specify either `roleDefinitionId` or `roleDefinitionName` but not both.

 `--roleDefinitionName [roleDefinitionName]`
-: Enter the name of a role definition, like 'Contribute', 'Read', etc. Specify either roleDefinitionId or roleDefinitionName but not both
+: Enter the name of a role definition, like 'Contribute', 'Read', etc. Specify either `roleDefinitionId` or `roleDefinitionName` but not both.

 --8<-- "docs/cmd/_global.md"